jan107/ib-asio-docs-/entregables_hito_1/02-Especificación_Ontologías_Hércules/ASIO_Izertis_EspecificacionOntologiasHercules.md

 ```

 A final note must be added regarding these HRs vertical modules.
 The type of each of these positions is established as instances of the class `skos:Concept` but also as instances of the class `asio:Role`.
 This way a conciliation between core instances and an independent, semi-autonomous ontological vertical module (which can be easily unplugged and recycled if necessary) is obtained.

+Finally, another kind of roles are also included as instances of `skos:Concept` and `asio:Role`, the so-called administrative ranks within a university.
+These are a short and limited list